-This is a voting item at the general meeting of the listed companies that are not two-tier board companies.
-At companies that apply the full two-tier board system, members of the management board are appointed by the supervisory board.
-At the listed companies that do not have to apply the two-tier board system, extra requirements contained in the articles of association can apply to a resolution of the general meeting (e.g. a qualified majority of votes, a stipulated quorum, or both) to reject the nomination for the appointment of a member of the management board.
-If the candidate in question is rejected by the general meeting, a new nomination should be presented in a new general meeting and may be expected to have taken the feelings of the general meeting into account.
+This is a voting item at the general meeting of the listed companies that are not 'structure' companies (structuurvennootschappen).
+At structure companies, members of the management board are appointed by the supervisory board.
+At the listed companies that do not have to apply the structure regime (structuurregime), extra requirements contained in the articles of association can apply to a resolution of the general meeting (e.g. a binding nomination, a qualified majority of votes, a stipulated quorum) to reject the nomination for the appointment of a member of the management board.
+If the candidate in question is rejected by the general meeting, a new nomination should be presented in a new general meeting and may be expected to have taken the sentiment of the general meeting into account.